-En route to Bloomsday a couple of weeks ago, I stopped at Ginko Petrified Forest State Park during my six hour drive from Whidbey Island to Spokane.
+En route to Bloomsday one year, I stopped at Ginko Petrified Forest State Park during my six hour drive from Whidbey Island to Spokane.

 The Washington State Park site states, “Ginkgo Petrified Forest State Park is a 7,470-acre park with year-round camping at Wanapum Recreational Area.
 The park features 27,000-feet of freshwater shoreline on the Wanapum Reservoir on the Columbia River.
 Petrified wood was discovered in the region in the early 1930s, which led to creation of the park as a national historic preserve.
 Ginkgo Petrified Forest is a registered national natural landmark.
 It is regarded as one of the most unusual fossil forests in the world.”

 A was sign conspicuously located near a viewpoint of the river.
 Unfortunately, folks had defied the law and committed “larceny” by removing chunks of the petrified wood as souvenirs, which was the reason for the cages I’d see later on down the road.

 I walked along the path that surrounded the Interpretive center and read the signs that explained such things as the process that led to the petrification of the trees.
 Inside the Interpretive Center, I checked out the displays that contained dozens of samples of various species of petrified trees and other related items.
 The friendly gal at the information desk told me that the petroglyphs located outside were authentic and had suffered surprisingly little vandalism during the years since they’d been located at the current site.
 She gave me a map of the Ginko Petrified Forest Trails, located three miles away along the Vantage Highway, and assured me it’d be difficult to get lost out there as it was entirely out in the open.
 She said that some of the best samples of petrified wood were just outside the Interpretive Center, like one in the parking lot.